 It is important to understand the placement and load priority for all the tools and services you use on your page.
-Any third-party snippet that is added to a web page will impact overall load time.
+Any third-party integration that is added to a web page will impact overall load time.

 To ensure you drive the most value from your page, it is important to ensure that customer-focused services like Rokt are triggered before tracking and other background services.

-<head> before other third-party snippets.
+<head> before other third-party integrations.

-For background services like Google Analytics, the best approach is to place these snippets at the bottom of the page and load them asynchronously.
+For background services like Google Analytics, the best approach is to place these integrations at the bottom of the page and load them asynchronously.
 This approach is intended to ensure that even if these resources load slowly, they do not affect the customer experience.

 Your site can load third-party scripts in two different ways: